neuro4ml/neuro4ml.github.io/Week_6/1-Observing.md

 * High-density probes like Neuropixels have high temporal resolution and can record from hundreds to thousands of neurons.
 * Whole-brain calcium imaging has medium temporal resolution, but can record from thousands to tens-of-thousands of neurons.
 * fMRI has slow temporal resolution.
-Though it's hard to place in terms of number of neurons as it records a whole-brain signal, but can’t resolve individual neurons.
+Though it's hard to place in terms of number of neurons as it records a whole-brain signal, but can't resolve individual neurons.

 ```{figure} figures/observingPicture5.png
 :align: center